kuroazai/VEDA-Tracker/README.md

 # VEDA-Tracker
-A tracker that aims to obtain as much data as possible
+A tracker that aims to cause a ripple in the market,